 Amazon was a leading stock coming out of the Covid-19 selloff in 2020.
 After a quick drop in February and March, it rallied to new highs and formed a nice handle in April through early June.
 With the cup and handle strategy, we want to see contracting price waves and then a consolidation with lower volume.

 Looking at prior breakouts from consolidations earlier in the trend, we can see the price ran 19% higher from the higher consolidation and about 24% from the lower one before having a sizable correction or stalling out.
-This is the distance it ran before having a pullback or an extended sideways price move.

 The target is the top of the green box.